USRSE/usrse.github.io/pages/get_involved.md

 Join the #introductions channel on Slack and welcome new members.

-### Share a Resource/Ask a Question
+### Share a Resource or Ask a Question

-Found a good resource that’s worth sharing?
-Post it on Slack!
-Looking for a good resource or some advice?
-Post it on Slack!
-Looking for a little more guidance?
-See How to Share with the Community
+Whether you've found a good resource that’s worth sharing, or are looking for some advice, you are encouraged to post your ideas and questions on Slack!

 <br>